 Kinematics is a branch of physics that describes how objects move.
 How something moves can be expressed as words, measurements, diagrams, equations, and/or graphs.
 These descriptions can be scalar (size only) or vector (size and direction) in nature.
 In this unit, students will learn the major kinematics terms (distance, displacement, speed, velocity, and acceleration) and how they are used to describe the motion of an object.
 This unit will emphasize the importance of using motion diagrams, graphical analysis, and equations to describe and predict the motion of an object.
-Students will use a combination of student inquiry, data collection, simulation work, and video analysis to strengthen their conceptual understanding of these terms as they pertain to motion.
+Students will use a combination of student inquiry, data collection to simulation work strengthen their conceptual understanding of these terms as they pertain to motion.

 This unit will be broken into six major topics with varying numbers of subtopics.
 Each lesson will be supplemented with various activities and labs that will be selected by the individual instructor.
-The suggested number of days for each lesson is indicated in parentheses.
+The number of days for each lesson is indicated in parentheses.

 - 1. Describing Motion with Words - 2.
 Describing Motion with Diagrams - 3.
 Describing Motion with Position-Time Graphs - 4.
 Describing Motion with Velocity-Time Graphs - 5.
-Free Fall and Acceleration Due to Gravity - 6.
-Describing Motion with Equations
+Free Fall and Acceleration Due to Gravity This lesson will include the First Kinematics Equation

 How do scalar measurements differ from vector measurements?
 Which aspects of an object's motion can be described using a motion diagram?
 Which aspects of an object's motion can be described using a position-time graph?
 Which aspects of an object's motion can be described using a velocity-time graph?
-How are kinematics equations and graphs used to describe an object's motion in free-fall?